Why Family Patterns Repeat Across Generations

 • early death

-When experiences are not acknowledged or integrated, their effects may continue indirectly through emotional and relational patterns.
+When these experiences are not acknowledged or integrated, their emotional and relational effects may continue within the family system.

 The System Remembers